larryjin/msteams-docs/msteams-platform/concepts/connectors.md

 ## Adding a Connector to your Teams App

-With Microsoft Teams apps, you can distribute your registered Connector as part of your app package.
+You can distribute your registered Connector as part of your Teams app package.
 Whether as a standalone solution, or one of several [capabilities](~/overview#apps-in-microsoft-teams) that your experience enables in Teams, you can [package](~/concepts/apps/apps-package) and [publish](~/publishing/apps-publish) your Connector as part of your AppSource submission, or you can provide it to users directly for uploading within Teams.

 To distribute your Connector, you need to register by using the [Connectors Developer Dashboard](https://go.microsoft.com/fwlink/?LinkID=780623).
 By default, once a Connector is registered, it's assumed that your Connector will work in all Office 365 products that support them, including Outlook, Teams, and Yammer.
 If that is _not_ the case and you need to create a Connector that only works in Microsoft Teams, contact us directly at [Teams Store Submissions Support](mailto:TeamsSubSupport@microsoft.com).